 The Civil and Environmental Engineering department has established research strengths in a number of areas to address the challenges of the 21st century, including:

-Our research is organized into three major focus areas:
+Our research is organized into four major focus areas:

 Give Where Your Heart Is

-Gifts at all levels are needed and appreciated from alumni and friends.
+Gifts at all levels are needed and appreciated by alumni and friends.

 Research at CEE